rfatcakr/todolist_WebService/README.md

 You can test them using postman or any other rest client.

-## Learn how to create a client for this web service with React
+## Learn how to create a React client for this web service

 You can find the tutorial for this application on my blog -